Shaiq1217/AiR-DX--Ai-based-Radar-Detection-Experiment/README.md

 </p>

 <p align="center">
-  <b>Figure 9:</b> Grad-CAM visualization for all classes under higher noise(Bird Flack, Drone Swarm, Stealth UAV)
+  <b>Figure 10:</b> Grad-CAM visualization for all classes under higher noise(Bird Flock, Drone Swarm, Stealth UAV)
 </p>

 The key takeaway from these visualizations is that the CNN model is able to focus on the relevant features in the spectrograms, even under noisy conditions.
 This is crucial for building trust in AI systems, especially in safety-critical applications like radar detection.